Stairs. Entry group. Materials. Doors. Locks. Design

 Scope of application

-Due to its operational and heat-saving characteristics, as well as optimal ratio"Price-quality" synthetic winterizer is used:
+Due to its operational and heat-saving characteristics, as well as optimal ratio"price-quality" synthetic winterizer is used:

 • in production upholstered furniture as a layer in sofas, armchairs, poufs and other products;